 In July 2016, a traveller with 14 hour layover was told to leave the airport.
 Security said “You are not allowed to stay inside the airport if your flight does not leave on the same day.”

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Rome Fiumicino Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Rome Fiumicino Airport.

 What to Expect